liferay/liferay-docs/devGuide/en/chapters/04-liferay-faces-development.markdown

 - Specifying the portlet.xml for Your JSF Portlet
 - Utilizing Portlet Preferences
 - Accessing the Portlet API
-- Internationalizing JSF Portlet Content
+- Internationalizing JSF Portlets
 - Utilizing IPC with JSF Portlets
 - Leveraging CDI in JSF portlets
 - Using Liferay Faces Bridge's JSF Component Tags
 - Dynamically Adding JSF Portlets to Liferay Portal
-- Extending Liferay Faces Bridge via Factory Wrappers
+- Extending Liferay Faces Bridge Using Factory Wrappers

 Let's get started with simple tutorial on creating and deploying a JSF portlet.